cannatag/ldap3/docs/manual/source/tutorial.rst

 ======================================================= ==================================================================

+.. sidebar:: Object representation

+    the ldap3 library uses the following object representation rule: when you use the str() representation you get all the information about the status of the object, when you use the repr() you get back a string you can use in the Python console to recreate the object.

 If you ask for the representation of the conn object you can get a view of all the object definition arguments::

     >>> conn